-Online grocery shopping was already popular with young families and the more tech savvy crowd, but now that the Singapore government has implemented the circuit breaker — essentially a temporary “soft” lockdown — many older folks are starting to convert too.
+Online grocery shopping was already popular with lazy millennials, but now that Singapore is, once again, in Phase 2 (Heightened Alert), with no dine-in allowed — older folks are starting to convert too.

-RedMart was one of the first to offer online groceries, but now, all the big players like NTUC FairPrice, Cold Storage, Sheng Siong and even Giant have online stores too.
-Not forgetting, Amazon Prime Now’s famous 1-hour grocery deliveries.
+RedMart was one of the first to offer online groceries in Singapore, but now, all the big players like NTUC FairPrice, Cold Storage, Sheng Siong and even Giant have online stores too.

 If you’re struggling to pick one, here’s a comparison of the available online grocers and their delivery fees.